Savio (river)

 The Savio is a river in the Emilia-Romagna region of northern Italy.
 Its source is in the province of Forlì-Cesena near Montecoronaro on Mount Castelvecchio which is near the western side of Mount Fumaiolo.
 The source is at an elevation of 1126 m and is marked by an iron monument.
-A wolf (the symbol of Montecoronaro) and the rings of the "caveja" (the symbol of Romagna) are on this monument.
+A wolf (the symbol of Montecoronaro) and the rings of the caveja (a symbol of Romagna) are on this monument.
 The river flows near Verghereto and Bagno di Romagna as it winds through the mountains before entering Lago di Quarto.
 After leaving the lake, the river flows northeast near Sarsina (near the border with the province of Pesaro and Urbino) and Mercato Saraceno before flowing north.
 The river winds for 96 km along the valley.
 Its natural track has been preserved relatively well and, in the territory of Cesena, it shows an environment which is one of the purest of the whole Romagna.
-North of Cesena, the river crossed the border into the province of Ravenna.
+North of Cesena, the river crosses the border into the province of Ravenna.
 After a total course of 126 km the river enters the Adriatic Sea north of Cervia by Lido di Classe and Lido di Savio.